AgentMC/Sao20/Translate/En/Part9.md

 She left beloved sword to Kirito and hugged the little dragon firmly with both hands.

-Looking closely, she saw mud that stuck to mud stuck to the feathers of Tsukigake and blood here and there, and the fluffy tail feathers have fallen out miserably. *No matter how far Centoria is, I could never imagine it would be like this just by running through meadows and fields.
+Looking closely, she saw mud that stuck to the feathers of Tsukigake and blood here and there, and that the fluffy tail feathers have fallen out miserably. *No matter how far Centoria is, I could never imagine it would be like this just by running through meadows and fields.
 Tsukigake surely made a hard work guiding Kirito here.*

 As she gently stroked the little dragon who was chirping “ku~, ku~”, they heard a shrill chirp from the eastern side of the forest.